Sunday, January 5, 2025

 In order to open the doors to local companies, the Board of Supervisors voted unanimously Tuesday to give preference to companies based in San Mateo County in certain competitive bidding processes.

-“This is a tremendous embodiment of our county’s values and an investment in the future of more thriving local businesses in this county.
-I am excited to see the positive impacts this will have on our community now and for decades to come,” said Supervisor Noelia Corzo, who co-sponsored the measure with Board President Warren Slocum.
+"This is a tremendous realization of our county's values and an investment in the future of thriving local businesses in this county.
+I'm excited to see the positive impacts this will have on our community now and in the future," said Supervisor Noelia Corzo, who co-sponsored the measure with Board Chairman Warren Slocum.

-In this regard, they noted that the ordinance creates more opportunities by providing a formula that gives local companies an advantage when bidding for contracts for goods or services.
+In this regard, they warned that the ordinance creates more opportunities by providing a formula that gives local companies an advantage when bidding for contracts for goods or services.

-Local preference works like this: When a San Mateo County-based company bids for goods or services, that bid is considered 5 percent cheaper, and therefore more attractive, than bids from non-local competitors.
+Local preference works by saying that when a company based in San Mateo County submits a bid to purchase goods or services, that bid is viewed as being 5 percent cheaper and therefore more attractive than bids submitted by non-local competitors.

-In addition, an additional 3 percent preference (for a total of 8 percent) would be granted if the bidder is a small local business, while those certified as "microenterprises" would receive a 5 percent preference (for a total of 10 percent).
+In addition, an additional 3 percent preference (for a total of 8 percent) will be granted if the bidder is a small local business, while those certified as "micro-enterprises" will receive a 5 percent preference (for a total of 10 percent).

 "We know our county is a place of great prosperity, but that prosperity is not shared by everyone," Slocum said.
 "We believe that a little preference for local businesses will help many workers by opening the doors for them to prosper right here in their own front yard."